nbailo/ai-web3/README.md

 - APIs: REST with Swagger/OpenAPI documentation
 - Signing: EIP-712 structured data signing
 This system enables makers to provide liquidity through configurable strategies while ensuring quotes are valid, signed, and executable on-chain.
- # Autonomous Trading Co‑Pilot (Web UI + API), There Is Another Console Version That Has Full Integreated Capabilities In The Same File
+ # Autonomous Trading Co‑Pilot (Web UI + API), There Is Another Console Version That Has Full Integrated Capabilities In The Same File

 An experimental autonomous trading co‑pilot with a ChatGPT‑style web interface.
 The system is designed to: